Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 A closure is an inner function that has access to the outer function’s variables.

-## What is CORS?

-Cross-Origin Resource Sharing (CORS) is a mechanism that uses additional HTTP headers to tell a browser to let a web application running at one origin (domain) have permission to access selected resources from a server at a different origin.

 ## variable hoisting-- just for no strict mode
 * A variable declared by ‘var’, can be accessed before its declaration
 * Only the declaration hoisted, not the assignment!
 * So it is hoisted with a value as ‘undefined’.

-## How to cross origin?
-1. CORS mechanism: it is decided by server of the requested source(the server decides Access-Control-Allow-Origin)
-2. JSONP
-3. proxy server

 ## The way to judge the data type in js
 Object.prototype.toString.call(), return [Object，type]
 jquery.type();

+## callback
+A callback is a function to be executed after another function is executed, which is:
+1.	passed as an argument to another function
+2.	is invoked after some kind of event
+3.  once its parent function completes, the function passed as an argument is then called

 ## What is Promise?
 Since JavaScript is single-thread language, so we need a lot of asynchronous functions.
-However, sometime we got a bunch of nested code for asynchronous operation.
+However, sometime we got a bunch of ugly nested code for asynchronous operation.
 Therefore, we introduce Promise to solve this problem.

 * A Promise object serves as a link between the executor(resolve, reject) and the consuming functions, which will receive the result or error.
 * In executor, we do the asynchronous action.
 After it is done, we will call the consuming functions.